-While - sure - that lovely human being you’re engaged to is at the center of your heart, another big chunk of it?
+While that lovely human being you’re engaged to is at the center of your heart, another big chunk of it?
 It belongs to the four-legged wonder that wagged his or her way into your home, in between you and your partner in bed at 4 a.m.
 For couples who have adopted a dog together, it may be important to think of dog wedding ideas to include your furry bestie into your big day.
-Though you may not want to send out a save-the-date for your pup to paw, with or without him or her at your actual ceremony, they can still be honored as part of your shared love story.
+In fact, according to a new WeddingWire study, 91% of pet owners include their pet in their wedding day in some way.
+With or without them at your actual ceremony, they can still be honored as part of your shared love story.
 Here, some clever dog wedding ideas to pay tribute to your precious pup on your special day:

 Include him in photos you display

-Send ‘thank you’ cards with his name, too
+Send ‘thank you’ cards with his name, too.

 When you’re back from your honeymoon and settling into married life, the wedding duties aren’t completely over.
-Since you have countless thank-you cards to get out within the recommended six months post-wedding, you could get creative with your grateful sentiments by including your dog as part of the gang.
+Since you have countless thank-you cards to get out within the recommended six months post-wedding day, you could get creative with your grateful sentiments by including your dog as part of the gang.
 Even if you didn’t have your couple’s best friend at your nuptials, a sweet family shot of the three of you together is a personalized touch for your guests to receive via snail mail.